 Why the fuck did it have to be that way?!
 I mean, I obviously wasn’t mad that they were in prison.
 But I couldn’t stand not being able to do anything.
 And if they were already in prison, it was just… over.

-Wait… She'd said “they”.
+Wait… She’d said “they”.
 Not “he”.
 Was she trying to leave out their gender?
-Could it have been a woman?
-Or an enby?
+Maybe it wasn’t a man?
 Or were there more than one of them?!?

 The rage surged through me again.
 I slammed my fist into the wall, putting a new dent alongside all the old ones.
 I slammed it again and again, splitting my knuckle on the broken-up wallboard.
-But the pain didn't end.
-Gods, what did she want me to do?
-What the fuck did she want me to do?
+But the pain didn’t end.
+Gods, what was I supposed to do?
+What the fuck what was I supposed to do?

 Wait.
-What did she want me to do?
+What would Yali want me to do?

 Well.
 First of all, she wanted me to not bring it up again.
 I would absolutely do that, she was the victim here, I would do whatever it took to make her feel better.
 But what would she want me to do with my own feelings?
 I couldn’t just not feel them!